 It is extremely important that you use the correct torque values when servicing your AirFLEX header.
-Failure to follow the torque recommendations on page 157 can result in equipment damage.
+Failure to follow the torque recommendations can result in equipment damage.
+See page 157

 7.13 - Practice Safe Maintenance

 Before attempting to service your equipment, ensure that you fully understand any procedure that you are about to attempt.